 • Salsa can also be frozen in zip top style freezer bags; however, it may develop freezer burn if air leaks back into the bags.
 Use your hands to try and squeeze as much air from the bag as possible before locking.
 Then open just enough of the seal to slide a straw into the bag.
 Suck out any remaining air through the straw and seal well.
 Consider using a freezer bag with a double seal; some are BPA-free.

-If you like this recipe, you may also like my Annie’s Salsa Recipe posted on Mother Earth News.
+If you like this recipe for Spicy Tomatillo Salsa, you may also like my Salsa Roma recipe.